We spend a lot of time listening to parents of middle and high school students. All of them want to support – even

 - Parents are included!
 (After all…can we depend on our middle schooler to tell us about their day?!)
 In the second hour of the second session, parents join us to work with their student, using the work they’ve done already in the workshop.

-- It is such a great value – only $153 for a four-hour, small group class.
+- It is such a great value – less than $190 for a four-hour, small group class.